 Apples make a good snack or quick breakfast, and you’ll get the most out of them if you eat them whole and uncooked.
 Don’t remove the skin or you’ll lose that healthy fiber!

-So what’s the bottom line?
+So what’s the bottom line on apples vs coffee?
 Whether you should swap out your favorite drink for an apple depends on what you’re looking for.
 If you love the taste and smell of coffee, it will be hard to give up, even though an apple can give you a sustained, jitter-free burst of energy.
 Does coffee give you negative symptoms like anxiety or headaches?
 Consider decaf coffee or an apple!
 If not, there are plenty of health benefits of drinking coffee — like better metabolism and protection from certain diseases.

 Both coffee and apples can be part of a healthy, balanced diet.
 The trick is really moderation, not just choosing between two tasty options.
 And if you want the best of both worlds, why not drink a cup of coffee and eat an apple?
 Now that’s a great breakfast!